 This will save and make all the changes live on the website server.

-You can also test the domain certificate to find out the latest security score.
-I hope it should be rated with an A+ score now after making these changes.
+You can also test the domain certificate to find the latest security score.
+After making these changes, I hope it should be rated with an A+ score.

 https://www.ssllabs.com/ssltest/analyze.html?d=demo.restorebin.com&latest